Perturbative readout error mitigation for near term quantum computers: Conclusion

-We have proposed two techniques for approximately correcting readout error in quantum computers, both of which require significantly less overhead compared to traditional matrix inversion techniques for inverting stochastic processes.
-Such approximations are beneficial when the error in the correction scheme becomes negligible compared to other sources of device noise, and so these techniques may be useful for running quantum algorithms on near-term devices.
-We have justified both techniques in the perturbative regime and also provided numerical evidence suggesting that these techniques can be useful if $n\er$ does not grow too large.
+We have proposed a technique for approximately correcting readout error in quantum computers requiring significantly less overhead than traditional matrix inversion techniques, while still capturing enough of the readout error behavior to correct distributions with support on a large number of bitstrings that might present a challenge for sparsity-based techniques.
+Such approximations are beneficial when the error in the correction scheme becomes negligible compared to other sources of device noise, and so this technique may be useful for running quantum algorithms on near-term devices.
+We have justified the technique in the perturbative regime and also provided numerical evidence suggesting that this technique can be useful if either the characteristic error rate $\er$ or the number of qubits $n$ remains small (e.g. $n \er$ does not grow too large - see Appendix~\ref{app:d}).
 Future work may further generalize the bounds we have derived and elucidate the non-perturbative regimes for which the errors in our methods remain well bounded.

+At the time that this work was introduced, ref. \cite{wang2021measurement} appeared.
+They also employed series approximations for computing $\Ro\inv$ (as discussed in \cref{sec:pert_full}) but the implementation is otherwise unrelated to the technique described here.